Università Commerciale Luigi Bocconi, Italy

 Tuition and Other Costs

-ILR undergraduate students interested in expanding their academic knowledge of Italy and interested in studying Italian language at any level.
-In addition, ILR undergraduate students must
+- are interested in expanding their academic knowledge of Italy and in studying the Italian language at any level;

 - have junior or senior standing;